dashley06/Bamazon/README.md

 Week 8 Homework Assignment: Bamazon App

 Bamazon is an Amazon-like storefront that will take in orders from users using command line input and modify stock from the store's inventory using a My SQL database.
 This app can query the database for stock and determine if there is enough stock quantity to fulfill user orders.
+The user can also run manager commands to view inventory, add new products, and new stock quantities.
 Bamazon is a command line node app, which runs on Docker Desktop server and MySQL workbench.

-How to deploy this app: Clone repo - Run npm install - In the command line, run node bamazonCustomer.js.
+How to deploy this app: Clone repo - Run npm install - In the command line, run node bamazonCustomer.js and node bamazonManager.js

 Screenshot Video: